nrfconnect/sdk-nrf/doc/nrf/external_comp/nrf_cloud.rst

 Device IDs that start with ``nrf-`` are checked against a database of genuine Nordic development kits, Thingy:91, and Thingy:91 X.
 If the device ID (and the accompanying PIN or Hardware ID) is not found in the database, the device cannot connect.
 This means that customers using custom hardware cannot use the ``nrf-`` prefix for their device IDs.
-Choose your own PIN when creating creating JITP credentials for a custom device.
+Choose your own PIN when creating JITP credentials for a custom device.

 The `device_credentials_installer.py`_ script uses the device UUID format by default.
 See these command line options to use other device ID formats: